 Note: If solicitor receives notice of the service of the bench warrant before the clerk, a Notice To Restore form will be completed and sent to the clerk.

 Depending on when a disposition occurs during a criminal prosecution, some of the tasks required of the clerk will vary.
-In all cases, disposition information must be recorded on the EDS and transmitted to Court Administration.
+In all cases, disposition information must be recorded in CMS and transmitted to Court Administration.

 A. Guilty Plea - A defendant may plead guilty to the charges in court or may plead nolo contendere.
 For guilty pleas, if local practice dictates, one of two stamps may be applied to the indictment: one for those waiving presentment, one for all other guilty pleas.
 The defendant must sign the plea in such instances.
 However, the uniform sentencing sheet, SCCA 217, contains language that functionally eliminates the need for such stamps.
 In all cases in which conviction occurs, the uniform sentencing sheet, SCCA 217, must be used.
 The sentencing form is initiated by the solicitor and is completed and signed by the judge and clerk.
 The defendant and defense counsel should also sign the sentencing form to attest to the accuracy of the information.